phalpern/WG21-halpern/vector-execution-models.md

             a[i] -= 1;
     }

-In ISPC, however, the language specification specifically requires that the _then_ branch of the `if` be executed for all applicable lanes before the `else` branch is executed.
-The optimization above is still valid because of the "as-if" rule, but unless the ISPC compiler can _prove_ the absence of a cross-lane dependency in both branches, it would be required to execute the first branch before the second.

 Processing of an _iteration-statement_ (`while`, `do` or `for`) is similar to that of a _selection-statement_.
 In this case, there is single mask containing a one for each lane in which the loop condition is true (i.e., the